tinaxfwu/Projects-Sharing/CS149-Parallel-Computing-assignments/asst2/tutorial/README.md

 For those interested, C++ provides a number of wrapper classes that are designed to reduce bugs when using locks (e.g., forgetting to unlock a mutex).
 You may wish to look at the definitions of [`std::unique_lock`](https://en.cppreference.com/w/cpp/thread/unique_lock) and [`std::lock_guard`](https://en.cppreference.com/w/cpp/thread/lock_guard).
 For example `lock_guard` automatically locks a specified mutex on construction, and unlocks the mutex when it is goes out of scope.

+Alycia's notes:
+- use `std::unique_lock` when you need to lock and unlock a mutex multiple times, or need fine control over the locking mechanism
+    - `std::unique_lock` is used to automatically lock and unlock the mutex when we enter and exit the scope.
+This is safer than manually locking and unlocking, because it ensures that the mutex gets unlocked even if an exception is thrown.
+- use `std::lock_guard` if you simply need to keep a mutex locked during a particular scope:
+    - When a std::lock_guard object is created, it automatically takes ownership of the mutex.
+    - When control leaves the scope in which the std::lock_guard object was created, the std::lock_guard is destructed and the mutex is released.
+    - It’s simpler and more restrictive than std::unique_lock, as it keeps the mutex locked for its entire lifetime.

 We recommend that you take a look at the function `mutex_example()` in `tutorial/tutorial.cpp` for a simple example of using a mutex to protect updates to a shared counter.
 In this example, the mutex is used to ensure the read-modify-write to the counter is performed atomically.

 ## Condition Variables ##